-The first difficulty for the organization is to define the beginning of crisis.
-Proper identification of crisis triggers helps organization to detect the first beginning of the acute phase of the crisis.
+The first difficulty in the reaction is to define the entry into crisis.
+Proper identification of crisis triggers helps the organization well detect the zero moments of the acute phase of the crisis.
 In a short time, the organization must analyze more information to declare a state of crisis or not.
 It must verify the validity of information collected, estimate the extent and understand the challenges of the potential crisis.
 If the results of the analysis show the entry into crisis, the organization must communicate the new state and set in motion the crisis management guide.